h-shimamoto/dpdk-ovs/docs/00_Overview.md

 ### Open vSwitch Datapath Features

-Only a subset of the OpenFlow actions implemented in the original Open Source Open vSwitch application are currently supported by Intel® DPDK vSwitch.
+Only a subset of the OpenFlow actions implemented in the original open source Open vSwitch application are currently supported by Intel® DPDK vSwitch.

 Currently, the following are supported: